reedthorngag/programming_lang_first_attempt/readMe.md

 features:
   * default initilize to zero like any sane person would make a sane language do (maybe keyword to explicitly exclude variables, or just make the compiler optimize it out when possible/detectable)
+  * good bitwise support such as bool arrays (and possibly bool vars in the same scope) using 1 bit per value and good bitmask support

 ```